Atlas-OS/docs/docs/getting-started/installation.md

 ## :material-package-variant-closed-plus: Getting your drivers

-You're almost finished with setting up Atlas.
+You've almost finished setting up Atlas!

 - **Manual Driver Installation:** If you previously chose this, we recommend seeing [our post-installation driver guide](post-installation/drivers/getting-started.md) to help set up the needed drivers.